Fast convergence to non-isolated minima: four equivalent conditions for $\mathrm{C}^2$ functions: Four equivalent properties

 Notice that $\ptransport{v}{} \to I$ as $x \to \optpoint$ and $P(y) \to P(\optpoint)$ as $x \to \optpoint$ so $(I - P(x))\ptransport{v}{}P(y) \to \zeros$ as $x \to \optpoint$.
 It follows that $(I - P(x)) \grad \mfc(x) = o(\|v\|)$ as $x \to \optpoint$.
 The claim follows by noting that $\|v\| = \dist(x, \optimalset)$ and the fact that $\dist(x, \optimalset)$ is commensurate $\|\grad \mfc(x)\|$ (as shown in Proposition~\ref{prop:grad-dist-bounds}).

 Suppose now that $\hess \mfc$ is locally Lipschitz continuous around $\optpoint$.
-Then $P$ is also locally Lipschitz continuous around $\optpoint$~\citep[Cor.~1]{vannieuwenhoven2022condition} and $(I - P(x)) \ptransport{v}{} P(y) = (I - P(x)) \ptransport{v}{} (P(y) - \ptransport{v}{-1} P(x)) = O(\|v\|)$.
+Then $P$ is also locally Lipschitz continuous around $\optpoint$~\citep[Thm.~1]{vannieuwenhoven2024condition} and $(I - P(x)) \ptransport{v}{} P(y) = (I - P(x)) \ptransport{v}{} (P(y) - \ptransport{v}{-1} P(x)) = O(\|v\|)$.
 Moreover, we have $r(x) = O(\|v\|^2)$ so it follows that $(I - P(x)) \grad \mfc(x) = O(\|v\|^2)$ as $x \to \optpoint$.
 We conclude again with Proposition~\ref{prop:grad-dist-bounds}. \end{proof}

 The lemma below exhibits a submanifold $\chillmanifold$ that contains $\optpoint$.
-It need \emph{not} coincide with the solution set $\optimalset$.
+It need \emph{not} coincide with the set of minima $\optimalset$.
 However, they \emph{do} coincide if we assume that \pl{} holds.
 This is the main argument to show that $\optimalset$ is locally a submanifold whenever $\mfc$ is \pl{} and sufficiently regular.

 \begin{lemma} Suppose $\mfc$ is $\smooth{p}$ with $p \geq 2$.
 Let $\optpoint \in \optimalset$ and define $\mathcal{U} = \{x \in \manifold : \dist(x, \optpoint) < \inj(\optpoint)\}$.
 Let $P(\optpoint)$ denote the orthogonal projector onto the image of $\hess \mfc(\optpoint)$.
 Then the set